Graphite Mining in Canada: Everything You Need to Know

 #1 - Canada's graphite industry ranked as the 10th largest global producer with 12,000 tonnes of production in 2020, accounting for 1.2 per cent of production worldwide.
 In years past, it has ranked consistently in the top five.
 (NRC)

-#7 - In 2020, the United States was the primary destination for Canadian graphite.
+#7 - The United States was the primary destination for Canadian graphite in 2020.
 (NRC)

-#8 - There are 10 graphite mining projects in Canada in the early stages of devolvement.
+#8 - There are ten graphite mining projects in Canada in the early stages of devolvement.
 (Osler)

 #9 - Canada's first graphite mining operation was the Miller mine, located in Grenville, Quebec.
 (University of Waterloo)